juxor/afaq/markdown/alinks.md

 [Alternative Network for Eastern Europe
 ](mailto:listserv@plearn.edu.pl)
-&gt;br&gt;Started by the Polish Anarchist Federation.
+>br>Started by the Polish Anarchist Federation.
 To join send mail to the
 above address with the words "SUBSCRIBE ALTER-EE" in the body of the message.